Objectives of the Pupil Premium Funding

 - Interventions are adapted or changed if they are not working

-- A governor, Mrs Helen Barnwell, is responsible for monitoring the impact of the pupil premium and does so through termly data review meetings with the Deputy Headteacher/Head of Teaching and learning.
+- Two governors, Mrs Barnwell and Mrs Daley, are responsible for monitoring the impact of the pupil premium and does so through termly data review meetings with the Deputy Headteacher/Head of Teaching and learning.
 The governor Curriculum committee also monitors the impact of the grant termly.

 We also use our in house data tracking system (Pupil Asset) alongside SATs & Phonics test results to monitor and judge the impact upon attainment and progress.